Cryptopone odax

-Iroponera (from Latin ironia, "assumed ignorance", -pone, from the name of the subfamily) is a monotypic genus of ants in the subfamily Ponerinae.
-Iroponera odax, the single described species, is known only from a few collections in Australia (including Tasmania).
+Cryptopone odax is a species of ponerine ant native to Australia.
+They were originally placed in their own genus Iroponera, however molecular analysis by Fisher et al. in 2025 places them within the genus Cryptopone.

-Workers are orange-colored and small in size (2.6 mm).
-Queens and males remain unknown.
+Its workers are orange-colored and small in size (2.6 mm).
+Queens and males of this species remain unknown.
 Little is known about their biology, but their small eyes indicate a subterranean lifestyle.